Telespielstube/sensorDataImporter/README.md

 ## 2.1 Building the Java application from source
 Go to your sensorDataImporter folder and type:
 `mvn clean package`
-This cleans up previous build artifacts and creates an executable jar file in the `/target` subfolder.
+This cleans up previous build artifacts and creates an executable fat jar file in the `/target` subfolder.

 # 3. Invoking
 ## 3.1 sensorDataDownloader.sh